spacelift-io/user-documentation/docs/installing-spacelift/reference-architecture/reference/message-queues.md

 ## Postgres

 The Postgres message broker doesn't require any specific additional configuration other than setting the `MESSAGE_QUEUE_TYPE` environment variable to `postgres`.

+## Monitoring & scaling

+For detailed information on monitoring message queue performance and metrics, see the [observability guide](../guides/observability.md#message-queues).